IgorSzyporyn/storybook-facelift/README.md

 Which will produce an UI wise enhanced version of Storybook with a dark/light toggler.

 ## Options

-All options in `storybook-facelift` are optional - you can get away with a zero config (well... zero-options) initialization of the addon.

-But to get the most of the addon you will more than likely want to add a few.

-### The Options Type

 The type for the options is called `Parameters.ApiParameters`